canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-ftbfs.rst

 Other causes of a package to FTBFS
 ==================================
-If a package is in main and missing a dependency that is nor in main, you will have to file a MIR bug. https://wiki.ubuntu.com/MainInclusionProcess explains the procedure.
+If a package is in main and missing a dependency that is not in main, you will have to file a MIR bug. https://wiki.ubuntu.com/MainInclusionProcess explains the procedure.